-- an experienced farmer looking to increase the direct sales of the food you grow
+- an experienced farmer or producer looking to increase the direct sales of the food you grow

 - a well-seasoned farmers market veteran looking for the right forms to fill out

 Strategic considerations, Stand considerations, Types of products allowed

 - Requirements to Sell

 Weights & measures, Supplies, Keeping it Fresh

 - Products, Packaging and Pricing

 Selling your food, Labeling, Playing nice, Donations